MicrosoftDocs/query-docs/query-languages/m/table-expandlistcolumn.md

 ## About

-Given a `table`, when `column` contains a list of values, splits the list into a row for each value.
-If, instead, `column` contains a nested table, treats the nested table as though it were a list of records, which it then splits into a row for each value.
+Given a `table` where `column` contains a list of values, splits the list into a row for each value.
 Values in the other columns are duplicated in each new row created.
+This function can also expand nested tables by treating them as lists of records.

 ## Example 1